A Tutorial on Time-Dependent Cohort State-Transition Models in R using a Cost-Effectiveness Analysis Example: References

-\leavevmode\hypertarget{ref-Alarid-Escudero2019}{} \CSLLeftMargin{26. } \CSLRightInline{Alarid-Escudero F, Enns EA, Kuntz KM, et al. {"Time Traveling Is Just Too Dangerous" But Some Methods Are Worth Revisiting: The Advantages of Expected Loss Curves Over Cost-Effectiveness Acceptability Curves and Frontier}. \emph{Value in Health} 2019; 22: 611--618.}
+\leavevmode\hypertarget{ref-Alarid-Escudero2019}{} \CSLLeftMargin{22. } \CSLRightInline{Alarid-Escudero F, Enns EA, Kuntz KM, Michaud TL, Jalal H. {"Time Traveling Is Just Too Dangerous" But Some Methods Are Worth Revisiting: The Advantages of Expected Loss Curves Over Cost-Effectiveness Acceptability Curves and Frontier}.
+Value in Health.
+2019;22(5):611--8. }